 Reader Services staff provide services for circulating and retrieving our collections.
 The Reader Desk is located on the first floor of Bartle Library.
 For more information, you can contact the Reader Desk at 607-777-2194 or visit Reader Services.

 Research Assistance Services provide help in identifying and accessing an extensive range of print and electronic resources for teaching, learning and research.
 Research assistance is provided in-person, by telephone or virtually.
 The Research Help (Reference Desk) is located in Bartle Library on the first floor in the Information Commons.
 For more information, visit Ask A Librarian.

 Study space is available throughout Bartle Library.
-Designated quiet study space is located in the East Reading Room (first floor), North Reading Room (second floor), and individual study carrels on the third and floor floors, Fine Arts area and Newcomb Reading Room.
+Designated quiet study space is located in the East Reading Room (first floor), North Reading Room (second floor), and individual study carrels on the third and fourth floors, Fine Arts area and Newcomb Reading Room.